-Our patent pending case is game changing.
+Our patented case is game changing.
 Reducing the noise level from the sound of a vacuum to below the level of a typical conversation .

 Pump at your discretion